Montpelier, Vermont For other places titled Montpellier or Montpelier, see Montpelier .

 City of Montpelier, Vermont Voice of Montpelier Montpelier Bridge Municipalities and communities of Washington County, Vermont, United States State of Vermont

-Cities in Vermont - Montpelier, Vermont - Populated places established in 1787 - County seats in Vermont - Cities in Washington County, Vermont - 1787 establishments in Vermont
+Categories: Cities in Vermont - Montpelier, Vermont - Populated places established in 1787 - County seats in Vermont - Cities in Washington County, Vermont - 1787 establishments in Vermont